-To solve this optimization problem, we search over $\mbox{CFL}_{\mathcal D}$.
-This search space can be represented as a tree $\mathcal G$, where the root node is an empty architecture, interior nodes are incomplete architectures (architectures with unknown components), and leaf nodes are complete architectures.
+To find $(\alpha^*, \theta^*)$, we search over $\mbox{CFL}_{\mathcal D}$.
+This search space is a tree $\mathcal G$, where the root node is an empty architecture, interior nodes are incomplete architectures (architectures with unknown components), and leaf nodes are complete architectures.
 Edges in $\mathcal G$ represent single productions from $\mathcal D$ between two architectures.
 We bound the search tree by limiting the search depth to $m$ and ``completing'' incomplete architectures by substituting unknown components with neural networks (``neural completions'').

-As neural completions are differentiable, the minimum cost-to-go w.r.t.~$F$ of a neural completion can be computed by optimizing the neural completion's parameters.
-Furthermore, as neural networks are universal function approximators, the cost-to-go of a neural completion is an $\epsilon$-admissible heuristic\cite{harris} for the true cost-to-go of the corresponding incomplete architecture (proof in \cite{shah2020learning}).
-This allows us to use informed search algorithms on $\mathcal G$ to find $\epsilon$-optimal solutions to equation \ref{eqn:optimal_diff_prog}.
+Since neural completions are differentiable, the minimum cost-to-go (CTG) w.r.t.~$F$ of a neural completion can be computed by optimizing the neural completion's parameters.
+Furthermore, this minimum CTG of a neural completion is an $\epsilon$-admissible heuristic\cite{harris} for the true CTG of the corresponding incomplete architecture (proof in \cite{shah2020learning}).
+This allows us to use informed search algorithms on $\mathcal G$ to find $\epsilon$-optimal solutions to Equation \ref{eqn:optimal_diff_prog}.

 \textbf{Synthesizing Diverse Sets of Programs}.
 Diverse sets of LFs have been shown to improve data efficiency relative to purely optimal sets in downstream applications of weak supervision~\cite{varma2018snuba}.
-This is partly due to diverse sets having improved label coverage (fewer cases where all LFs abstain) \cite{varma2018snuba}, and from having more learning signals for the downstream model \cite{sun2018dt}.
-The program synthesizer in \ref{sec:methods_bg} can be run repeatedly to obtain a set of purely optimal labeling functions, but there is no guarantee that the set will be diverse.
+This is partly due to diverse sets having improved label coverage (fewer data points where all LFs abstain) \cite{varma2018snuba}, and from having more learning signals for the downstream model \cite{sun2018dt}.
+The program synthesizer in Section \ref{sec:methods_bg} can be run repeatedly to obtain a set of purely optimal LFs, but there is no guarantee that the set will be diverse.
 Here, we introduce a structural diversity cost and admissible heuristic that allows for direct synthesis of diverse sets of programs using informed search algorithms.
-We show empirically that using our diverse sets improves performance over purely optimal sets, corroborating \cite{varma2018snuba}.
+We empirically show that using the diversity cost improves performance, corroborating \cite{varma2018snuba}'s observations.